 As an internationally-known pioneer in his field, Dr. Wall uses his extensive knowledge and training to deliver only the best results for his patients.
 This means he goes above and beyond to ensure you’re left with the most minimal scarring possible.

 You should always expect some scarring after any type of surgery where an incision has been made.
 This includes breast augmentations or lifts.
 Your surgeon will do their best to minimize these scars, but they are, for the most part, inevitable.

 So what will your scars look like after a breast lift?
-Well, the size and shape of the scar simply depends on the skill of the surgeon and the technique in which he or she uses.
+Well, the size and shape of the scar simply depend on the skill of the surgeon and the technique in which he or she uses.
 There are a number of different procedures that fall under the category of a breast lift.
-Thus, the scarring left afterwards will depend on the implant placement and types of procedure your surgeon chooses to use.
+Thus, the scarring left afterward will depend on the implant placement and types of procedure your surgeon chooses to use.
 Dr. Wall will make this decision based on his findings at your initial consultation.

 What does breast lift scarring look like?

 There are several surgical techniques your doctor may choose from when conducting your breast lift.
 Each type of technique used determines what your scarring is going to look like.
 Your surgeon will discuss these options with you in greater detail at your in-person consultation.
 You can see some of Dr. Wall’s previous clients and their breast lift results here.

 The crescent lift is the technique that will result in the least amount of scarring, as it only requires a single small incision along the top half of the areola.
 The crescent lift, however, is generally combined with a breast augmentation and reserved for women with very minimal breast sagging.
 The remaining scar will appear as a half-circle above the areola.

 Peri-Areolar or “Donut” Lift